hlogran/blog_api/README.md

 Node.JS Rest API for a blogging platfotm.
-I contains user's managment methods as well as content creation methods for the blog posts.
+It contains user's managment methods as well as content creation methods for the blog posts.

 Technologies:
 ======